Scott-Rowland/ct-wipe-certifier/CONTRIBUTING.md

 Thank you for your interest in improving CT-Wipe.

-CT-Wipe is a deterministic certification primitive focused on producing verifiable state-transition artifacts for wipe and cryptographic erase events.
+CT-Wipe is a deterministic cryptographic certification primitive focused on producing verifiable destruction event certification artifacts.

 ## Development Principles

+Contributions MUST NOT introduce external dependencies, system-level assumptions, or non-deterministic behavior.

 Contributions should preserve the following properties: